• Skip to primary navigation

 Instructions

-• Start by peeling the beetroots, and remove the greens if they are attached.
-Next, peel and chop the ginger.
-Then mince the garlic and chop the onion.
+• Remove the beet greens if attached.
+Then, peel the beetroot and ginger.
+Chop the beetroot into 1-inch cubes.
+Then, slice the ginger, mince the garlic and chop the onion.

-• Once boiling, turn the heat down to medium-low.
-Give it a stir, place the lid back on and allow to simmer for about 15 minutes or until the beets are tender.
-You should be able to poke a fork right through.
+Once it comes to a rolling boil, turn the heat back down to medium-low and continue to simmer for about 15 minutes or until the beets are tender enough to poke a fork through.

 • Once the beets are tender, remove the pot from the heat.
-Stir in the salt, lemon juice and hemp hearts.
-Then let the soup stand for a few minutes to cool down before blending.
+Stir in the milk, salt, lemon juice and hemp hearts.
+Then, let the soup stand for a few minutes to cool down before blending.

 Notes